montara-io/montara-ci/README.md

 - [Optional] The test run by default will run a Montara smart run.
 You can disable this by setting the `isSmartRun` parameter to `false`.

+- [Optional] You can choose to run the montara pipline with full refreshby setting the `fullRefresh` parameter to `true`.

 - [Optional] The test run by default will run in parallel to any pipelines that might run at the same time.
 You can disable this by setting the `allowConcurrentPipelineRuns` parameter to `false`.